Contents

 Introduction

-This self-contained library is intended to aid in parsing dates and time values regardless of incoming format, and output the result to a uniform format of choice.
+This self-contained library is intended to aid in parsing common date and time values across differing incoming formats, then output the result in a uniform format of your choice.

-You could choose to use text fields and invoke heavy JavaScript date/time pickers, but then you harm the mobile experience, where seamless date choosing is already implemented.
-If you choose a dynamic solution that looks for support of date time fields, then you regain the mobile experience, but you’re right back to dealing with unreliable formatting.
+You could use text fields and invoke heavy JavaScript date/time pickers, but that can harm the mobile experience, where seamless date selection is already built in.
+You could also use a dynamic solution that checks for native date/time field support, but then you are right back to dealing with inconsistent formatting.

-In a nutshell, if you don’t perform server side validation, you may wind up with undefined behavior from whatever code relies on the input.
+In a nutshell, failing to perform server-side validation may lead to unpredictable behavior in whatever code relies on the input.
 Databases are particularly finicky.
-Go ahead and send client side dates directly to an RDMS.
+Go ahead and send client-side dates directly to an RDBMS.
 Your results will be the same as Forrest Gump’s chocolate box.

-Unfortunately, most forms of server side validation are themselves rather persnickety.
-In the above example, a validator expecting seconds will reject input from Chrome, and several mobile browsers as well.
+Unfortunately, many forms of server-side validation are themselves rather persnickety.
+In the example above, a validator expecting seconds may reject input from Chrome, along with several mobile browsers.
 This is where my date and time library comes into play.
-By leveraging a layered approach and PHP’s string to time, we can accept most any valid time string, verify it, and output in a single uniform format for use.
+By leveraging a layered approach and PHP’s strtotime() parsing, Chronofix can accept most valid time strings, verify them, and output a single uniform format for use.

 Use